z0rr0/blog/posts/comprehensions-vs-cycles/comprehensions-vs-cycles.md

         raise NotImplementedError
 ```

 I write here a part of code, example only for `dict`.
-Other listings we can find in [github](https://github.com/z0rr0/blog/blob/main/posts/comprehensions-vs-cycles/comprehensions-vs-cycles.py):
+Other listings you can find in [github](https://github.com/z0rr0/blog/blob/main/posts/comprehensions-vs-cycles/comprehensions-vs-cycles.py):

 ```python
 class CycleBench(BaseBench):